 - Co-morbid systemic illnesses or other severe concurrent disease which, in the judgment of the investigator, would make the patient inappropriate for entry into this study or interfere significantly with the proper assessment of safety and toxicity of the prescribed regimens.

 - Uncontrolled intercurrent illness including, but not limited to, ongoing or active infection or psychiatric illness/social situations that would limit compliance with study requirements.

 - Currently receiving any other investigational agent which would be considered as a treatment for the primary neoplasm.

 - Concurrent second malignancy or past malignancy with > 30% estimated risk of relapse in next 5 years.
-EXCEPTIONS: Non-melanotic skin cancer or carcinoma-in-situ of the cervix. * NOTE: If there is a history or prior malignancy, patient must not be receiving active treatment for this malignancy cancer.
+EXCEPTIONS: Non-melanotic skin cancer or carcinoma-in-situ of the cervix in addition to smoldering pre malignant or malignant conditions with minimized concern for clinical progression during treatment such as monoclonal gammopathy of undetermined significance (MGUS) or chronic lymphocytic leukemia (CLL), based on treating provider’s assessment. * NOTE: If there is a history or prior malignancy, patient must not be receiving active treatment for this malignancy

 - Any prior treatment with T-DM1 or any trastuzumab therapy.

 - Any neoadjuvant chemotherapy for this breast cancer.